Lynnwood, Washington: Geography

 According to the United States Census Bureau, the city of Lynnwood has a total area of 7.86 sqmi, of which 7.84 sqmi is land and 0.02 sqmi is water.
 The city is in the southwestern part of Snohomish County in Western Washington, and is considered part of the Seattle metropolitan area.
 It is at the junction of Interstate 5 and Interstate 405, approximately 16 mi north of Seattle, 19 mi northwest of Bellevue, and 13 mi south of Everett.

 Lynnwood's city limits are roughly defined to south by Mountlake Terrace at 212th Street Southwest and the Interurban Trail; to the west by Edmonds along 76th Avenue West and Olympic View Drive; to the north by the unincorporated Picnic Point-North Lynnwood area, near 164th Street Southwest; and to the east and south by the unincorporated Alderwood Manor, along State Route 525 and Interstate 5.
 The city's urban growth area (UGA) includes Alderwood Manor and part of North Lynnwood, extending east to Locust Way and Mill Creek, and north to the Mukilteo UGA at 148th Street Southwest.

 Lynnwood is situated 300 to 600 ft on a plateau above Puget Sound, which lies to the city's west, and consists of several hills and valleys.
 The city has eighteen identified drainage basins, most of which drain into Swamp Creek or Puget Sound via Lund's Gulch.
 Other natural features within Lynnwood include Scriber Lake and Hall Lake.
 One of the highest hills in the Seattle area is 649 ft Lake Serene Hill, near the lake of the same name.
 The city has extensive views of the Olympic Mountains to the west and the Cascade Mountains to the east.

 The main retail and commercial corridor of the city is the "Lynnwood Triangle", bordered to the east by Interstate 5, to the south by Southwest 196th Street, and to the west by 44th Avenue West.
-The "Triangle" area has been proposed as the site of a city center for Lynnwood since the 1980s, including planning for a future light rail station and high-density development surrounding it.
+The "Triangle" area has been proposed as the site of a city center for Lynnwood since the 1980s, including planning for a light rail station and high-density development surrounding it.